nikodunk/blog/README.md

 # My blog

-This is Niko Dunk's personal blog.
+This is Niko's personal blog.
 Thanks to Jekyll for providing!

 ![](preview.png)